 - cooking with healthy fats like extra virgin olive oil

-- using unsaturated fats in place of saturated (for example, use avocado or table spread in place of butter in your sandwiches)
+- using unsaturated fats in place of saturated (for example, use avocado in place of butter in your sandwiches)

 - eating fish and seafood at least twice a week

-- snacking on nuts and adding them to your salads, muesli, roasted vegetables and stir fries
+- snacking on nuts and adding them to your salads, muesli, roasted vegetables and stir-fry

 - using nut and seed butter, like peanut, almond, and tahini